LucasDelfino92/morrowindsharp/mw2.md

 ## Final mod order and load order

-The installation order dictates the priority a given mod's assets have over the mods installed before it.
+The mod order dictates the priority a given mod's assets have over the mods installed before it.
 Respect this order to ensure assets are overwritten as intended.

 <details>
 <summary>Install order</summary>